 For additional guidance on what records to toss and when, consult your accountant, attorney or another trusted advisor.

-Washington Trust will host a FREE Shred Day at 8 of our branch locations on Saturday, November 4th from 10:00am to 1:00pm.
+Washington Trust will host a FREE Shred Day at various branch locations on Saturday, April 7th from 10:00am to 1:00pm.

 Click here for more information